 There are many reasons why a woman would choose to terminate her pregnancy by opting for an abortion.
 According to some studies these could be:

-a) Financial instability
+- Financial instability

-b) Relationship problems
+- Relationship problems

-c) Unwillingness to be a single mother
+- Unwillingness to be a single mother

-d) Negative impact on the mother’s life
+- Negative impact on the mother’s life

 - Problems with the health of the foetus

 - Husband or partner or parents want her to have an abortion

 But whatever the reasons are, it is not an easy decision to make.
 While there are many reasons why a woman would consider doing so, this does not mean it was a light decision on her part.